James Murdoch: Business career

+He was executive chairman of News International from 2007 until February 2012.
+He previously held a non-executive chair at British Sky Broadcasting, in which News Corporation had a controlling minority stake.
+In April 2012, he was forced to resign as chairman of BSkyB in the wake of the ongoing phone hacking scandal, in which he was implicated.

 In April 2014, it was announced that Murdoch would join the board of advertising start-up True[X] Media.

 In June 2015, his father, Rupert, announced that he would be leaving his position as CEO of 21st Century Fox and James would take over the position.

 In January 2016, Murdoch became the chairman of Sky, Britain's subscription broadcaster.

 In July 2017, Murdoch became an independent director on the board of Tesla.

 In October 2018, Murdoch left Sky after Comcast took the majority control of the company.

 In March 2019, 21st Century Fox was sold to The Walt Disney Company, ending Murdoch's tenure as CEO.

-In July 2020, Murdoch resigned from the board of directors of News Corp.
-His resignation letter stated that his resignation was "due to disagreements over certain editorial content published by the Company’s news outlets and certain other strategic decisions".
+Murdoch was a director of News Corp in August 2019.
+In July 2020, he resigned from the board.
+His resignation letter stated that his resignation was "due to disagreements over certain editorial content published by the company's news outlets and certain other strategic decisions".
+He criticised the "ongoing denial of the role of climate change" seen in the Australian outlets, following the particularly devastating 2019–20 Australian bushfire season.

-In 2022 multiple sources report Lupa India, the investment company set up by Uday Shankar and James Murdoch, is in the final stages of picking up a 39 per cent stake in Viacom18.
+In 2021, Murdoch set up the Indian arm of his family office, Lupa Systems India, as a joint venture with businessman Uday Shankar.
+The aim of the joint venture was to focus on media, education, and the healthcare sectors in Asia, particularly India.
+In May 2022, Lupa India (renamed to Bodhi Tree Systems) announced a $600 million investment in the test-prep company Allen Career Institute Private Limited for a 36% stake, and completed the deal in July.
+In April 2023, Bodhi Tree acquired a 13% stake in the Reliance-owned media and entertainment company, Viacom18, and subsequently increased it to 16% by August 2023.
+In February 2024, Viacom18 and Disney-Star India entered into a joint venture to form an $8.5 billion entity.